Cook Eat Well

 What To Serve With This Salad

-This quintessential summer salad is a perfect side item for any potluck or BBQ cuisine.
+This quintessential summer salad is a perfect side for any potluck or BBQ cuisine.
 It pairs perfectly with steak and chicken.

 How To Store Leftovers